Myrna Loy: 1933–1938: Rise to stardom

 In 1932, Loy had begun dating producer Arthur Hornblow Jr., when he was still married to Juliette Crosby: Loy and Hornblow themselves married in 1936, in between filming these four successive productions.
-She was later rumored to have had affairs with co-star Tracy between 1935 and 1936, while filming Whipsaw and Libeled Lady.
-Loy recounted in her autobiography that Spencer Tracy chased after her.
+She was later rumored to have had affairs with co-star Spencer Tracy between 1935 and 1936, while filming Whipsaw and Libeled Lady.
+Loy recounted in her autobiography that Tracy chased after her.
 You don't have to worry about me anymore,' he said like a sulky child.
 'I've found the woman I want.'
 As he outlined the virtues of Katharine Hepburn, I was relieved, but also a bit disappointed.
 As selfish as it sounds, I liked having a man like Spence in the background wanting me.
 It's rather nice when nothing's required in return."

-She also made three more films with Gable at Metro-Goldwyn-Mayer (MGM): Parnell (1937) was a historical drama and one of the most poorly received films of either Loy's or Gable's career, but their other pairings in Test Pilot and Too Hot to Handle (both 1938) were successes.
-While working for MGM, Loy was outspoken about the studio's casting hierarchy, especially based on race, and was quoted as saying: "Why does every black person in the movies have to play a servant?
-How about a black person walking up the steps of a court house carrying a briefcase?"
+She also made three more films with Gable at Metro-Goldwyn-Mayer (MGM): Parnell (1937) was a historical drama and one of the most poorly received films of either Loy or Gable's careers, but their other pairings in Test Pilot and Too Hot to Handle (both 1938) were successes.
+While working for MGM, Loy was outspoken about the studio's casting hierarchy, especially based on race, and she was quoted as saying: "Why does every black person in the movies have to play a servant?
+How about a black person walking up the steps of a courthouse carrying a briefcase?"

-During this period, Loy was one of Hollywood's busiest and highest-paid actresses, and in 1937 and 1938 she was listed in the annual "Quigley Poll of the Top Ten Money Making Stars", which was compiled from the votes of movie exhibitors throughout the United States for the stars who had generated the most revenue in their theaters over the previous year.
+During this period, Loy was one of Hollywood's busiest and highest-paid actresses, and in 1937 and 1938, she was listed in the annual Quigley Poll of the Top Ten Money Making Stars, which was compiled from the votes of movie exhibitors throughout the United States for the stars who had generated the most revenue in their theaters over the previous year.